ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-categories.md

 ## Column Headers

-- **Checkbox**.
-Check this box to select categories.
+- **Checkbox** Check this box to select categories.
 To select all categories, check the box in the column heading.
 After boxes are checked the toolbar button 'Actions' get active.
-- **Ordering**.
-You can change the order of an category within a list as
+- **Ordering** You can change the order of an category within a list as
   follows:
   - Select the Ordering icon <i class="fa-solid fa-sort"></i> in the first column heading to make it active.